mark-hobbs/mark-hobbs.github.io/_posts/2025-01-01-genetic-algorithm-from-scratch.md

 A good design aims for low coupling, meaning modules are relatively independent and changes in one module have a minimal impact on others.

 The `Individual` class effectively demonstrates the principle of abstraction. ...by providing a consistent interface between the problem domain and the optimiser, enabling the same optimisation logic to be applied across a wide range of problems with minimal changes.

+The `Population` class could be modified to evaluate individuals in parallel and no changes would be required to the `Individual` class...

 - Single responsibility principle
 - Separation of concerns